DerputeR/polyrhythm/README.md

 Visualizing how polyrhythms line up is an extremely difficult task.
 The falling balls allow for one to easily do so in an easily understandable manner.
 - Simple and accessible UI
     - No clutter
-- Facilitates early music education.
+    - Kid-friendly design facilitates early music education.
-Easy alteration of polyrhythms through user input Allows for the practice of more obscure/uncommon polyrhythms such as 7:11, 4:7 Metronome integration
+    - Easy alteration of polyrhythms through user input
+        - Allows for the practice of more obscure/uncommon polyrhythms such as 7:11 and 4:7
+- Metronome integration
-Option to disable polyrhythms so it can also be used as a simple metronome if so desired by the usee
+    - Option to disable polyrhythms so it can also be used as a simple metronome if so desired by the user

 # Improving musicality using technology!